Qazeer/artefacts.help/pages/others/email_headers.md

 #### MTA Received headers

-A `Received` header is added to the email envelope headers by each `Message Transfer Agent (MTA)` that relayed the email. `Received` headers are ordered in reverse chronological order, with the last `Received` header corresponding to the one added first by the `MTA` closer to the email sender
+A `Received` header is added to the email envelope headers by every `Message Transfer Agent (MTA)` that relayed the email. `Received` headers are ordered in reverse chronological order, with the last `Received` header corresponding to the one added first by the `MTA` closer to the email sender